Maystern/WheelRadiusPointCloud/README.md

 ...
 ```

-Next, you can use visualization tools like CloudCompare to load and inspect the processed point cloud data.
+You can use visualization tools like `CloudCompare` to load and inspect the processed point cloud data.

 <img src="https://raw.githubusercontent.com/Maystern/picbed/main/image-20231226205904746.png" alt="Your Image" width="400"/>